Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Experimental details

 \subsection{Full probe accuracy tables}

 Table~\ref{tab:full_probes} reports the full probe accuracies (mean $\pm$ std over 5 seeds) at all four hook points for every model--dataset--information-type combination.
-The key pattern to observe: probe accuracy for non-text information types remains well above chance even at the LLM's final layer, confirming that the information survives the decoder's processing.
+The main finding is that probe accuracy for non-text information types remains well above chance even at the LLM's final layer, confirming that the information survives the decoder's processing.
 It is the decoder's \emph{use} of this information, not its \emph{presence}, that fails.